JimZeeKing/GZON/README.md

 [![Build Status](https://travis-ci.com/JimZeeKing/GZON.svg?branch=master)](https://travis-ci.com/JimZeeKing/GZON)

-A simple JavaScript lib to compress, decompress and optimize json data exchange with GZIP and Base64.
+A simple JavaScript lib to compress, decompress and optimize javascript object and json data exchange with the help of GZIP and Base64.
 This library try to reduce object size by replacing keys with smaller ones.
-Thus, an object with a lot of different keys that never repeat will be harder to compressed efficiently. **It could even increase the size of the result for small object**
+Thus, an object with a lot of different keys that never repeat will be harder to compressed efficiently. **It could even increase the size of the result for small object**.
+As for now, only object and json object can be used.

 # Inspiration